dev-o-los/xlerate/readme2.md

 # simple_sizer

-`simple_sizer` is a collection of various of features offered by numerous packages on `pub.dev`.
+`simple_sizer` is a compilation of features inspired by multiple packages on `pub.dev`.

 There are three main reasons for the existence of this package -